SNOW LEOPARDS & BIRDS OF LADAKH, INDIA: DETAILED ITINERARY

-Snow Leopard Special: Day 1 Our Snow Leopard and birds tour of Ladakh, India starts early this morning at Leh airport (flights from Delhi, the capital city of India, generally arrive in the morning).
+Snow Leopards & Birds of Ladakh: Day 1 Our Snow Leopard and birds tour of Ladakh, India starts early this morning at Leh airport (flights from Delhi, the capital city of India, generally arrive in the morning).
 We will be transferred to our hotel in Leh for an overnight stay.

 The flight over the Western Himalayas from India proper to Ladakh is usually spectacular, with views of ice- and snow-encrusted peaks stretching away towards the horizon.
 As Leh is situated at an altitude of about 3,300m or 10,800ft, we will take it easy today and start to get adjusted to the thin air of Ladakh.
 Ladakh is one of the few remaining abodes of Buddhism and the Leh area is home to a number of impressive religious buildings, including the Shey, Thikse, Spituk and Stok monasteries.
 These show unique prayer wheels, chortens (stupas), statues of Buddha, thangkas (Tibetan silk paintings) and prayer flags.
 This afternoon we will pay a visit to Thikse monastery.

 A few pairs of the strange but beautiful Ibisbill inhabit the shingle banks of the Indus river.
-Small marshes and pools hold Mallard and other wildfowl, Common Moorhen and Common Coot.
+Small marshes and pools hold Mallard and other wildfowl (sometimes including Ferruginous Duck and Red-crested Pochard), Common Moorhen, Eurasian Coot, White Wagtail and Water Pipit.
 We will also search for the little known Solitary Snipe at the edge of stony streams.
-Among the willow groves and fallow fields, birding forays should produce Oriental Turtle Dove, Black-eared Kite, Eurasian Sparrowhawk, Common Kestrel, Eurasian Magpie, Red-billed Chough and Cinereous Tit.
+Among the willow groves and fallow fields, birding forays should produce Oriental Turtle Dove, Black Kite, Eurasian Sparrowhawk, Common Kestrel, Güldenstadt’s (or White-winged) Redstart, Eurasian Magpie, Red-billed Chough, Cinereous Tit and Black-throated Thrush.

-Snow Leopard Special: Day 2 After breakfast we will transfer to the roadhead in Hemis National Park, situated at an altitude of about 3,600m or 11,800ft.
+Snow Leopards & Birds of Ladakh: Day 2 After breakfast, we will transfer to the roadhead in Hemis National Park, situated at an altitude of about 3,600m or 11,800ft.

-From the roadhead it is only a little over an hour’s walk, gently uphill alongside a river, to our campsite situated at about 3,700m or 12,100ft.
-Our luggage will be carried by donkeys and ponies and on our walk we will get acquainted with the more common birds and mammals of these magnificent mountains.
-After settling in to our camp, where we will spend 8 nights, we will have our first opportunity to look for Snow Leopards from a nearby viewpoint.
+From the roadhead, it is only a little over an hour’s walk, gently uphill alongside a river, to our campsite situated at about 3,700m or 12,100ft.
+Our luggage will be carried by donkeys and ponies and during our walk, we will get acquainted with the more common birds and mammals of these magnificent mountains.
+After settling into our camp, where we will spend six nights, we will have our first opportunity to look for Snow Leopards from a nearby viewpoint.

-Snow Leopard Special: Days 3-9 Seven full days to look for Snow Leopard, Blue Sheep (their main prey species), other mammals and birds, and enjoy the spectacular scenery of Hemis.
-Hemis National Park is a high altitude area in the eastern Ladakh region of India’s state of Jammu and Kashmir.
-It is India’s only protected area inside the Palearctic ecozone and with its 4,400 square kilometres it is presently the largest national park in South Asia.
-The park is bounded on the north by the Indus River, and includes the catchments of the Markha, Sumdah and Rumbak rivers, and parts of the Zanskar Range.
+Hemis National Park is a high-altitude area in the eastern Ladakh region of India’s state of Jammu and Kashmir.
+It is India’s only protected area inside the Palearctic ecozone and with its 4,400 square kilometres, it is presently the largest national park in South Asia.
+The park is bounded on the north by the Indus River and includes the catchments of the Markha, Sumdah and Rumbak rivers, and parts of the Zanskar Range.
 The park houses numerous Tibetan gompas and holy chortens within its boundaries.
-These include the famous 400-year old Hemis Monastery.
-Hemis was a destination and transit point on the silk routes across the Tibetan Plateau.
+These include the famous 400-year-old Hemis Monastery.
+Hemis was a destination and transit point on the Silk Road across the Tibetan Plateau.
 The highest mountain in the park is Stok Kangri (6,123m or 20,090ft), which dominates the area and offers simply magnificent views.

 Hemis National Park is an especially good habitat for this predator as it has abundant prey populations.
 The prey base for this apex predator is primarily supported by Bharal (Blue Sheep, Argali (Great Tibetan Sheep), Ladakh Urial (Shapu) and livestock.
 Smaller prey consists of marmots, Woolly Hares, pikas, various rodents, and birds such as Himalayan Snowcock and Chukar.
 Considerable predation of domestic livestock occurs, which brings it into direct conflict with humans.
 Herders will kill Snow Leopards to prevent them from taking their animals.
 Loss of natural prey animals due to over-grazing by domestic livestock, poaching and defence of livestock are the major cause for the decreasing population of Panthera uncia.
 Snow Leopards have not been reported to attack humans, and appear to be among the least aggressive of all the big cats.
 As a result, they are easily driven away from livestock; they readily abandon their kills when threatened and may not even defend themselves when attacked.